zubcevic/devoxxuk22/helidon/README.md

     curl -H 'Accept: application/json' -X GET http://localhost:8080/metrics

+Just confirming that adding rootless_networking = "cni" under the [containers] section of ~/.config/containers/containers.conf does also fix this on MacOS :)

 Podman on Mac requires you to update the Dockerfile image references with the repository identifier.